In-For-Disaster-Analytics/DYNAMO_USERGUIDE/docs/index.md

 example, modeling effective crop production using an economic model requires understanding how a crop responds to changes in fertilizer rates using an agriculture model.
 In some cases, each model may be run by a different analyst, but the analysts may need to coordinate the parameters and input variables for both models to be consistent.
-In MINT, each model would be part of a different modeling task or thread, and the analysts would need to communicate with one another through the message board.
+In DYNAMO, each model would be part of a different modeling task or thread, and the analysts would need to communicate with one another through the message board.
 For example, an analyst can start a modeling thread and send the URL of that thread via the message board to another analyst asking them to do the modeling.
 The second analyst can share the results through a URL in a message.

-**Q6**: Do I need to upload data to MINT?
+**Q6**: Do I need to upload data to DYNAMO?

-**A6**: No. MINT already contains many relevant datasets for the regions of interest.
-In the future, MINT will include capabilities for data specialists to add new data sources.
+**A6**: No. DYNAMO already contains many relevant datasets for the regions of interest.
+In the future, DYNAMO will include capabilities for data specialists to add new data sources.

-**Q7**: Do I need to add new models in MINT?
+**Q7**: Do I need to add new models in DYNAMO?

-**A7**: No. MINT is pre-populated with models for the regions of interest.
-In the future, MINT will include capabilities for modeling experts to add new models.
+**A7**: No. DYNAMO is pre-populated with models for the regions of interest.
+In the future, DYNAMO will include capabilities for modeling experts to add new models.